 Some of the problems Galaxy A9, Galaxy A8, Galaxy A7, and Galaxy A6 users are seeing are brand new.
 Some have carried over from Android Oreo.

 With that in mind, we want to take you through the current state of Galaxy A Android Pie problems.
-We’ll take you through the best way to prepare for the Android Pie update, give you with some resources that could if you run into an issue, and provide you with some information about the future of bug fix updates for these devices.
+We’ll take you through the best way to prepare for the Android Pie update, give you with some resources that could come in handy if you run into an issue, and provide you with some information about the future of bug fix updates for these devices.

 Prepare for Your Android Pie Update